 Try these kueh delivery options for a taste of tradition

 Be it Teochew, Nonya, Hainanese, or Malay kueh, these traditional bite-sized snacks are always a joy to eat.
-In fact, they are invariably the first thing I head towards at any buffet dessert table, and always spark a feeling of nostalgia in me.
-In this list of handmade kueh delivery services, we’ve compiled halal options, home-based businesses, traditional confectioneries, as well as places offering kueh platters for special occasions.
+With that, we’ve compiled a list of handmade kueh delivery services, including halal options, home-based businesses, traditional confectioneries, as well as places offering kueh platters for special occasions.

 From traditional confectioneries

 Image credit: @greedygirlgourmet